argiegaviolastssi-star/nestfire/README.md

 ### 2. Cloud Functions HTTP

-Use these helpers to deploy Firebase Functions (v1 or v2 generational API).
+Use helpers to deploy Firebase HTTP Functions v1 or v2.
-**Important:** the exported function name (e.g. `booksApi`) must match the controller name in that module.
-Only the controllers in the module you pass will be deployed.
+**Important:** the exported function name must match the controller name in that module.

 #### v1